The Bankrate promise

 When does an add-on CD make sense?

-Add-on CDs are a good option for savers when they might not have all of the funds they want to deposit available upfront.
+Add-on CDs are a good option for savers when they might not initially have all of the funds they ultimately want to deposit.
 They can deposit what money is available initially and add to the CD’s sum up until the maturity date.

 Savers may also want to consider market rates overall to see if it’s a good time to invest in an add-on CD.